dbierer/php-class-notes/apache-nov-2017.md

 * A: see: http://httpd.apache.org/docs/2.4/suexec.html
    * provides users of the Apache HTTP Server the ability to run CGI and SSI programs under user IDs different from the user ID of the calling web server

+* Q: from Francois to All Participants: could you proxy using verb?
+* A:

 ## ERRATA
 * 52: must Linux s/be most Linux
 * 52: bad char in code